szebedy/autonomous-drone/README.md

 # Description

-This repository intends to enable autonomous drone delivery with the Intel Aero RTF drone and PX4 autopilot.
+This repository intends to enable autonomous drone delivery with the [Intel Aero RTF drone](https://www.intel.com/content/www/us/en/products/drones/aero-ready-to-fly.html) and [PX4](http://px4.io/) autopilot.
 The code can be executed both on the real drone or simulated on a PC using Gazebo.
-Its core is a robotic operating system (ROS) node, which communicates with the PX4 autopilot through mavros.
-It uses SVO 2.0 for visual odometry, WhyCon for visual marker localization and Ewok for trajectoy planning with collision avoidance.
+Its core is a robot operating system (ROS) node, which communicates with the PX4 autopilot through [mavros](http://wiki.ros.org/mavros).
+It uses [SVO 2.0](http://rpg.ifi.uzh.ch/svo2.html) for visual odometry, [WhyCon](https://github.com/lrse/whycon) for visual marker localization and [Ewok](https://github.com/VladyslavUsenko/ewok) for trajectoy planning with collision avoidance.
+## Video
+Coming soon... (but before the 30.09.2018)

 # Installation
 ## Install ROS